LuckyPray/DexKit/README.md

 - `DexKit::FindMethodBeInvoked`: find caller for specified method.
 - `DexKit::FindMethodInvoking`: find the called method
-- `DexKit::FindMethodUsedField`: find method getting specified field, access types(put/get) can be limited by setting `used_flags`
+- `DexKit::FindMethodUsingField`: find method getting specified field, access types(put/get) can be limited by setting `used_flags`
-- `DexKit::FindMethodUsedString`: find method used utf8 string
+- `DexKit::FindMethodUsingString`: find method used utf8 string
 - `DexKit::FindMethod`: find method by multiple conditions
 - `DexKit::FindSubClasses`: find all direct subclasses of the specified class
 - `DexKit::FindMethodOpPrefixSeq`:  find all method used opcode prefix sequence